 Alexander B. Osborn Hematopoietic Malignancy and Transplantation Program

 The scientific elements include research of a basic and translational nature related to hematologic malignancies, with an effort to develop projects that capitalize on combined investigator expertise and interests.
-Thematic areas include the bone marrow as a unique tumor microenvironment, regulation of therapeutic response in hematologic malignancies and stem cell development with focus on factors that regulate the utility of stem cells in the transplantation setting.
+Thematic areas include the bone marrow as a unique tumor microenvironment, regulation of therapeutic response in hematologic malignancies and stem cell development with focus on factors that regulate the utility of stem cells in the transplantation setting and bioinformatics.

 The program draws membership across diverse disciplines and benefits from the inclusion of clinicians, basic scientists, engineers, and statisticians to bring a unique combination of expertise to scientific inquiry related to the thematic focus.
 Monthly meetings and annual retreats provide a consistent forum for exchange of ideas, mentoring, and project development.